-Usually, the signal for opening a deal is formed by the interaction between indicators and the price, or with other indicators.
+Usually, the signal for opening a trade is usually formed by the interaction between the indicators, the price or other indicators.

-It is hard to tell what type of analysis – technical or fundamental – is more effective or popular.
-Each of them has its own advantages and followers.
+It's hard to tell what type of analysis – technical or fundamental – is more effective or popular.
+Each of them has its own advantages.

 Fundamental analysis is based on studying the news, reports and other external factors that can affect the price.

-Followers of this method certainly do not agree with the postulate “price considers everything".
-They believe that technical analysis is looking at the past (and history doesn't always repeat itself), while fundamental analysis is looking to the future.
+Surely, followers of this method don't agree with the idea that "price considers everything".
+They believe that technical analysis is looking at the past (and history doesn't always repeat itself), while fundamental analysis is looking at the future.

-Though they may have one thing in common: even the most thorough analysis of the fundamental data does not guarantee you a prediction of the price changes that is 100% correct.
-For example, a positive quarterly company report, with the revenues significantly exceeding expectations, may not raise the price of the company's shares if the market participants think that it is already high.
+Though one thing they have in common: even the most thorough analysis of the fundamental data doesn't guarantee you a 100% correct prediction of the price changes.
+For example, a positive quarterly company report, with the revenues significantly exceeding expectations, may not raise the price of the company's shares if the market participants think that it's already high.

-Novice traders may find it challenging to choose the type of analysis they should use for themselves.
-On the one hand, technical analysis systems are often totally automated and the trader just has to notice the signal in time and open a deal in the proper direction.
-On the other hand, newbies also look for strategies that do not have indicators (they think indicators are too complicated for them), and fundamental analysis does not use these tools except for several information panels.
+Novice traders may find it challenging to choose the type of analysis to use.
+On the one hand, the systems of technical analysis are often absolutely automated.
+The trader just has to notice the signal in time and open a trade in the proper direction.
+On the other hand, newbies look for strategies that don't have indicators (they consider those to be too complicated).
+And the fundamental analysis doesn't use these tools except for several information panels.

 Technical Analysis in Forex

-In Forex trading, technical analysis has an even better position than fundamental analysis.
-This is due to certain fundamental analysis facts that are relevant for the stock market (like quarterly reporting of a company or dividend info), but are not suitable for the Forex market.
-Still, the techniques used in technical analysis can be applied to both the stock and Forex market.
+In forex trading, technical analysis has an even better position than fundamental analysis.
+This is due to certain facts of the fundamental analysis that are relevant for the stock market (like a company's quarterly reporting or dividend info) but aren't suitable for the forex market.
+Still, the techniques used in technical analysis can be applied to both the stock and forex markets.

-The classic strategy of technical Forex trading consists of several indicators, which give signals and function as filters for each other.
+The classic strategy of technical forex trading consists of several indicators, which give signals and function as a filter for each other.

-For example, let's have a look at the Forex trading strategy using the MACD indicator and two MA.
+For example, let's have a look at the forex trading strategy using the MACD indicator and two moving averages (MAs).

 You can open a strategy transaction when you meet the following requirements:

-- If the fast-moving average (5-period) crosses the slow (10-period) from top to bottom and the MACD histogram crosses the MACD line in the same direction, a sales transaction is opened.
+- If the fast moving average (5-period) crosses the slow (10-period) from top to bottom and the MACD histogram crosses the MACD line in the same direction, a sell trade is opened.

-- If the fast-moving average crosses the slow one from the bottom up and the MACD histogram crosses the line from the bottom up, a buy transaction is opened.
+- If the fast moving average crosses the slow one from the bottom up and the MACD histogram crosses the line from the bottom up, a buy trade is opened.

-This is an example of a simple Forex strategy.
+This is an example of a simple forex strategy.
 Some trading strategies are based on the readings of five or more indicators and include tools for the automatic recognition of the figures of graphical analysis.
-Complex systems are not always better than simple ones, although well-known strategies are rarely profitable.
-To be able to make a fortune using Forex trading, you have to develop your own unique strategy.
+Complex systems aren't always better than simple ones, although well-known strategies are rarely profitable.
+Successful forex trading requires developing your own unique strategy.

-Every trader should know the basics of technical analysis, even if he doesn’t plan on building his own trading strategy using technical expertise.
+Every trader should know the basics of technical analysis, even if they don't plan on building their own trading strategy using technical expertise.
 This method allows for a better understanding of the market and its participants.

 To practice technical analysis, a trader needs a trading system.
-One of the best options is to use the Libertex system provided by the Forex Club.
-It is completely free, and novice traders may train there using a demo account until they are ready to start trading for real.
-Besides, the platform has all of the necessary instruments and indicators to complete a high-quality technical analysis of the charts.
+One of the variants for this is using the Libertex platform which offers trading in CFDs as well as real stocks.
+Traders may train there using a demo account until they're ready to start trading for real.
+Besides, the platform has all of the necessary tools and indicators to complete a high-quality technical analysis of the charts.